areee/dart_kassakuitti_cli/README.md

 ### Default usage

-Basic usage with defaults looks like this (an assumption is that we're in the project folder):
+The basic usage looks like this (an assumption is that we're in the project folder):

 ```
 dart run bin/dart_kassakuitti_cli.dart run -t [a path to the cash receipt file] -h [a path to the EAN file] -c [a path to generated CSV files]